u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson01/Topic01.md

 ## Basic Structure of a C++ Program
 The basic structure of a C++ program consists of several key components that form the foundation of any C++ application.
 Understanding these components is essential for writing functional and well-organized code.

-The basic structure of a C++ program refers to the essential elements and the layout of the code, which includes:
 - **Preprocessor Directives**: Commands that instruct the compiler to process certain files before compiling the program, such as including libraries.
 - **Namespace Declaration**: Used to avoid naming conflicts by grouping entities under a common name.
 - **Main Function**: The entry point of every C++ program, where execution starts.
 - **Variable Declarations**: Defining variables that will be used in the program.
 - **Statements and Expressions**: The logic and behavior of the program contained within the main function.
 - **Return Statement**: Indicates the end of the main function and returns a value to the operating system.

 ```cpp
 #include <iostream>  // Include necessary library